 The Tiguan starts at $29,855 before topping out at $39,855 and is offered in a variety of trims to suit a host of needs.
 Notable trims include:

-Supera: The most basic type, now with IQ installed.
-Head semi-autonomous lane-keeping assist.
+- Supera – The most basic type, now with IQ.DRIVE installed.
+Head-up semi-autonomous lane-keeping assist.

-For most buyers, the SE trim is the sweet spot between features and value, but those high up the trim are aiming for more premium features or technology.
+For most buyers, the SE trim is the sweet spot between features and value, but those higher up the trim ladder are aiming for more premium features or technology.

 Interior, Comfort & Cargo